raghudotcc/scratchpad/note-complete/README.md

 ## What does it do?

-This plugin allows you to autocomplete files as type wiki-style links.
+This plugin allows you to autocomplete files as you type wiki-style links.

 For ex: if you had 6 files with title abc, adr, xyz, lmn, opq, rst; and you started type `[[`, this plugin will provide a autocomplete dropdown as you type `[[`.
 Not just that, this plugin also is context aware i.e., if you type `[[a` and then type d like this - `[[ad`, it will only show you `adr` in the dropdown.